-F UNCTIONAL programming is a method of program construction that emphasizes functions and their application rather than commands and execution [5].
+F UNCTIONAL programming is a method of program construction that are less than the second s construction that emphasizes functions and their application rather than commands and execution [5].

 At first sight, the functional paradigm may confuse programmers.
 It may be because they usually start by learning the imperative paradigm, which has no particular way of handling the state.
 In light of that, several difficulties may appear when programmers try to learn a new way to write code with different reasoning.
 If they do not address these issues early, they might use the functional language as if using an imperative one for a long time, taking no real advantage of the functional paradigm.

-For instance, Figure 1(b) exhibits an example of functional programming, a function named fact which calculates the factorial of a given n.
+For instance, Fig. 1 (b) exhibits an example of functional programming, a function named fact which calculates the factorial of a given n.
 It is written in Haskell, and it is as straightforward as the mathematical factorial definition.
-Figure 1(a) shows an implementation of fact in Java, which contrasts with the Haskell definition, because it demands greater knowledge of the language constructs from the developer writing it.
+Fig. 1 (a) shows an implementation of fact in Java, which contrasts with the Haskell definition, because it demands greater knowledge of the language constructs from the developer writing it.